AlphonsG/Rainbow-Optical-Flow-For-ALI/README.md

 Repository for software detailed in Application Note titled 'RAINBOW: Automated Air-Liquid Interface Cell Culture Analysis Using Deep Optical Flow'.
 See Abstract [below](#application-note-abstract) for more details.

+## Preliminary Information

+Rainbow is portable and will run on Linux and Windows.
+Rainbow can also be run using a CPU but we recommend using a GPU for significant performance gains.

 ## Installation

 We recommend installing and running Rainbow within a virtual environment.